 Let us lay it down for you.

-Offshore outsourcing to India remains a very attractive proposition to many international businesses.
-Being an undisputed industry leader, along with financial attractiveness, wide specialized talent pools, and the apt business environment, India as an offshore outsourcing destination shines amongst others.
+Outsourcing in India remains a very attractive proposition to many international businesses.
+Being an unquestioned leader, along with commercial attractiveness, wide talent pools, and the appropriate business environment, India as an offshore outsourcing destination glows amongst others.

 With IT hubs in different states like Bangalore, Gurgaon, and Hyderabad, India has proved itself to be a leader when it comes to IT infrastructure.
 India also has well-developed telecom and cellular networks in many of the cities and towns which allows for a smooth flow of communication.